Research Study 1

 Kunz & Connor 1986 Veliger 29: 25

 At Bodega Bay and Dillon Beach, California distributions of limpets Lottia pelta and L. scutum are separated vertically (with the former living higher than the latter), but both overlap that of a predator, the sea star Pisaster ochraceus.
 When presented with Lottia pelta and L. scutum simultaneously in laboratory dishes, Pisaster preferentially eats pelta over scutum.
-The difference in susceptibility to the predator relates to different abilities of the limpets to avoid capture.
-First, L. scutum crawls faster than L. pelta (0.9 vs. 0.3 cm•sec-1) and can actually outrun the predator(which crawls at about 0.4cm •sec-1; see graph upper Right).
+The difference in susceptibility to the predator apparently relates to different abilities of the limpets to avoid capture.
+First, L. scutum crawls faster than L. pelta (0.9 vs. 0.3 cm•sec-1) and can actually outrun the predator(which crawls at about 0.4cm •sec-1; see Fig. 1).
 Second, when scutum runs from a sea star postioned upstream from it, it tends to move away from the predator, while pelta in the same circumstance tends to move in whatever direction it is facing at the time.
-Third, scutum’s cephalic tentacles are relatively longer than pelta’s, thus enabling earlier touch perception of a Pisaster closing in from a downstream orientation (see middle graph).
-Finally, the two species show no significant difference in tenacity (see lower graph).
-Although certainly aware that many additionaly factors are involved in regulating distributions of the two limpet species, the author suggests that scutum, with its better defensive abilities, is able to live lower in the intertidal region than pelta, and this may contribute to their vertical separation.
+Third, scutum’s cephalic tentacles are relatively longer than pelta’s, thus enabling earlier touch perception of a Pisaster closing in from a downstream orientation (Fig. 2).
+Finally, the two species show no significant difference in tenacity (Fig. 3).
+Although certainly aware that many additional factors are involved in regulating distributions of the two limpet species, the author suggests that scutum, with its better defensive abilities, is able to live lower in the intertidal region than pelta, and this may contribute to their vertical separation.